sarker2018/Projects-in-Summary/README.md

 * Task descriptions and soulution can be found in the __`SQL-Task_Solution.ipynb`__ file in the repo-link.

 ## [R-Shiny-App](https://github.com/sarker2018/R-ShinyApp/blob/main/README.md)
-* I this repo I provide the links of two interactive time series plot:
+* This repo provides the links of two interactive time series plot:
      * First App: Created using R-shiny with checker boxes
      * Second App: Created using plotly with option to hover the mouse over the plot and get the corresponding values.